doug-wade/nixie/packages/nixie-cli/README.md

-# generator-nixie
+# nixie-cli

-generator-nixie is a cli application that uses subcommands to organize functionality into an easily-readable, fluent argument style.
+The nixie cli helps authors of nixie packages work with and build nixie applications.

 ## Installation

-try {
 To install, make sure you have node installed

     sudo apt-get install nodejs

-Then install generator-nixie globally
+Then install nixie-cli globally

-    npm install -g generator-nixie
+    npm install -g nixie

 ## Use

 To get help, or to get the list of all sub commands, simply run `help`

-    generator-nixie help
+    nixie help

 `help` is also used to discover how to use sub commands

-    generator-nixie help example
+    nixie help example
     > An example command.
     > Usage:
-    >      sub example
+    >      nixie example
     >      > 'You ran the example command!'

-To update generator-nixie, use update
+To update nixie-cli, use update

-    generator-nixie update
+    nixie update

-Though if you haven't updated in a while, generator-nixie will remind you 😀
+Though if you haven't updated in a while, nixie-cli will remind you 😀

 Before you run any commands, you'll need to set up some config by running `init`

-    generator-nixie init
+    nixie init

 Then follow the prompts